A-Gharibian/PhenoCard/README.md

 It bridges the gap between raw clustering outputs and downstream biomedical data tools by enforcing interoperability.
 It is intended to be packaged as part of an **RO-Crate**.

-## Repository Structure

-* `schema.json` — The JSON Schema definition.
-* `examples/` — Valid and invalid payload examples for testing.
-* `README.md` — This file.

----

-## Data Architecture
+## Data Validation

-The schema enforces a strict 4-layer structure to capture everything from semantic context to individual feature constraints:
+The schema enforces a 4-layer structure to capture everything from semantic context to individual feature constraints:

 | Layer | Key | Purpose |
 | --- | --- | --- |